Keeping All Georgians Safe and Connected

 Prodigy offers engaging, curriculum-aligned math platform designed to motivate first- through eighth-grade students to learn and practice math.
 No cost, ever.

-Cox Campus Free Online Preschool
+Atlanta Speech School’s Cox Campus Pop-Up Early Learning Free Online Preschool

 Boost learning from birth – 5.
 Boost learning from birth – 5.
 Available for iOS and android phones, this app is filled with fun and simple learning activities for mealtime, bathtime, bedtime, or anytime.